-"Evergreen" content, as the term would suggest, is made up of topics that will be relevant for years to come.
-Your website should have content that readers now and in the future will find valuable.
+"Evergreen" content, as the term suggests, is made up of topics that will be relevant for years to come.
+Your website should have content that readers both now and in the future will find valuable.
 So, it's a good idea to have both trending topic & news posts AND evergreen content in your content marketing plan.
-But. evergreen topics are far more important in not only establishing a longer-lasting impact for SEO.
-Having articles that get consistent traffic helps for inbound marketing and thought leadership purposes.
+But. evergreen topics are far more important in establishing a longer-lasting impact for SEO.
+Having articles that get consistent traffic helps for inbound marketing and thought leadership purposes, too.

-Anyone pretty much can go out and write a post about something in the news or that’s trending on Twitter or Google.
+Anyone can go write a post about something in the news or that’s trending on Twitter or Google.
 There's nothing wrong with having up-to-the-minute updates on particular topics on your website.
-The only trouble is that those posts can become quite dated very quickly.
-If you're looking for the most traffic in the shortest amount of time, it's true that news posts can be extremely good at doing this.
+The only trouble is those posts can become irrelevant within days.
+But, if you're looking for the most traffic in the shortest amount of time, it's true news posts can be extremely good at doing just that.

 However, there is one major issue with using news and trending topics as a major part of your content marketing strategy.
 Trending topics are usually written about by many online writers.
-It's very likely you'll write seven news posts in a week, yet only two of them get substantial views.
+It's very likely you'll write seven news/trending topic posts in a week, yet only two of them get substantial views.
 This could be because your article was lost in the noise or buried by those who got to the news story first.

 Of course, there are ways to make sure that news posts don't get lost in the shuffle.
 If you happen to be the first, or among the first few, to cover a given developing story, your post may gain traction on social media and even in search.
 If you're the only one really talking about a recent development in your niche or industry, that's also a good step towards becoming an authority on that subject.
 You can also curate other articles on that topic, while adding your own perspective.

-Yes, it can be easy to write news posts.
+Yes, it can be easy to write news & trending topic posts.
 Depending on your industry, it can be very quickly rewarding from a traffic standpoint.
 However, the ranking benefits only hold if you can be consistent with major hits on these sorts of posts.
-To maintain SEO for the long-term, you must either be an amazing journalist on top whatever else that you do, or write a good solid amount of "evergreen" content to keep traffic coming to your website.
+To maintain SEO for the long-term, you need to also a good solid amount of "evergreen" content to keep traffic coming to your website.
 You need both to keep your site relevant.

-Specifics aside, the general benefit that makes particular pieces of content “evergreen” is that it's something that someone can refer to multiple times and is highly shareable.
-Any content that develops inbound links over a period of time and consistently gets traffic interested in a very specific topic can fall into this category.
+Specifics aside, what makes content “evergreen” is that it's about something that can be referred to multiple times and is highly shareable on social media.
+Any content that develops inbound links over a period of time and consistently gets traffic interested in a very specific topic can also fall into this category.

 It's fine to have the big short-term traffic draws from jumping on the trending topic train.
-Still, you need the evergreen sorts of content to keep people coming back again and again.
+Still, you need the evergreen content to keep people coming back again and again.
 Something big doesn’t happen every day in most industries; that’s simply a fact of life.
-You just have to know the questions that the people you want to visit you are most likely asking.
-Then, write to those.
-That’s pretty much all there is to it.
-It’s easier said than done, of course, but the long-term benefit is far greater than constantly trying to .

 News posts may bring you a lot of traffic, and perhaps, return visitors on occasion if they feel you are a go-to source for news of that variety.
 However, content that brings more than simple instant gratification for news or info on what’s trending is typically far more effective in bringing potential fans, clients or customers back for more of your fantastic content in the future.